Category Archives: Dance * Baile

 Man, did those Photoshop conspiracy theorists look dumb then!

-But here’s the irony… EG uploaded the video(Matt Harding-Where the Hell is Matt and Elaborate Hoax), Digg picked it up (Matt Harding: Where In The Hell Is Matt?
+But here’s the irony… EG uploaded the video(Matt Harding-Where the Hell is Matt an Elaborate Hoax), Digg picked it up (Matt Harding: Where In The Hell Is Matt?
 It’s a Hoax), and Jaunted, who had not bothered to read beyond the headlines, put it in their Hoax category (Matt Comes Clean: He Was Faking It All Along and it just spiraled out from there.

 The media had fallen for the gag and unwittingly (or dumb-wittedly) played its part in propagating the hoax that was not a hoax and the not-hoax that turned out to be one!